-The labels for the context, implemented as enum, are defined in a free property, and/or in the class property and/or in the device property, with increasing priority.
+The labels for the context, are defined in a free property, and/or in the class property and/or in the device property, with increasing priority.
 The defaults values, as well as the default context, are pre-defined but can be modified by the user.
 The default values are shown in table.

-label value
+label

-ALWAYS 0
+ALWAYS

-RUN 1
+RUN

-SHUTDOWN 2
+SHUTDOWN

-SERVICE 3
+SERVICE